kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/06-ways-to-pay/articles/10-types-of-transfers-for-sending-european-currencies/content.md

+# Ways to pay
-# Types of transfers for sending European currencies
+## Types of transfers for sending European currencies
 There are 2 types of transfers you can use to send money from European currencies apart from EUR: Fast and easy, and Low cost transfers.

 You can choose from these transfers when sending PLN, HUF, RON, BGN, CZK, SEK, NOK, and DKK.